owncloud/libre-graph-api-go/docs/OpenGraphStoragePlanInformation.md

 HasUpgradeAvailable returns a boolean if a field has been set.

-### SetUpgradeAvailableNil

-`func (o *OpenGraphStoragePlanInformation) SetUpgradeAvailableNil(b bool)`

- SetUpgradeAvailableNil sets the value for UpgradeAvailable to be an explicit nil

-### UnsetUpgradeAvailable
-`func (o *OpenGraphStoragePlanInformation) UnsetUpgradeAvailable()`

-UnsetUpgradeAvailable ensures that no value is present for UpgradeAvailable, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)